 Tessa Strickland MA CANTAB, BWY, MA CPP, UKCP Accred.

 After several years in Jungian Psychoanalysis, I trained in Core Process Psychotherapy at the Karuna Institute in Devon.
 This is a mindfulness-based model which combines the insights of the Buddhist tradition with the perspectives of western pyschotherapy, bringing attention to the wisdom of the body and the relationship between body, speech and mind.
-It is a multi-layered form of psychotherapy and it can help people in many kinds of situations.
+It is a multi-layered form of psychotherapy and it can help people in many kinds of situations, throughout life.

 Training, qualifications & experience